On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2: Introduction

-To this end, the first section will essentially be about the combinatorial description of the solutions of (\ref{mainequation}).
-We will describe the addition process via the construction of a particular tree.
-This will allow us to have an explicit formula for the desired distribution of probabilty only depending on the binary expansion of $a$ as a product of matrices.
-The main result is the following : \begin{theo} The distribution $\mu_a$ is calculated via an infinite product of matrices whose coefficients are operators of $l^1(\Set{Z})$ applied to a vector whose coefficients are elements of $l^1(\Set{Z})$
+The main results are the following. \begin{theo} The distribution $\mu_a$ is calculated via an infinite product of matrices whose coefficients are operators of $l^1(\mathbb{Z})$ applied to a vector whose coefficients are elements of $l^1(\mathbb{Z})$: